Strategic Reports & Plans

 * The Assistant Principal and staff work closely to implement strategies in addressing barriers that impact student engagement.
-Crisis plans are created and are implemented to support those 'at risk'.
+Plans are created and are implemented to support those 'at risk'.
 The Assistant Principal and staff are highly supportive of student well-being.

 * The Positive Behaviour Support program has a dedicated Professional Learning Team.
 The Essendon Primary School Behaviour Matrix has been reviewed and reflects the Essendon Primary School learning environment.
 All teachers contribute to maintaining a safe, respectful and inclusive learning environment.

 * Essendon Primary School is seen as a community resource being a base for programs such as soccer, netball teams, Out of School Hours Care.
 We have established links and partnerships with many community members and groups.